elephantscale/es-training-new/python/slides/Data_Science_Intro.md

   * Split the data set into

-    - Training set : build / train model
+    - Training set: build / train model
     - Test set: validate the model

   * Initially 70% training, 30% validation.

   * Tweak the dials to decrease training and increase validation.